my forthcoming book:

 When the reality of the apparent world has been overshadowed by the intensity of his visualization, the yogi then enters the completion phase where the illusory nature, or voidness, of his visualization can be realized, and with it the voidness of the ordinary, apparent world.
 This is due to the fact that the apparent world is by nature an illusory ‘visualization’ derived from compulsive attachment to ingrained preconceptions about the nature of things.

-The tantric view of samaya allows us to see beyond moral categories.
-Following the samaya sometimes may turn the disciple against common sense or his moral compass.
-But going beyond these concepts of the illusory realm is a necessary step for those who attain the perspective of higher truth according to Milarepa.
+The tantric view of samaya invites us to look beyond simplistic moral categories.
+Following the vow sometimes turns the disciple against common sense or their own moral compass.
+But this is the crucial paradox: going beyond the dualistic concepts of the illusory realm—the binaries of right/wrong, moral/expedient—is the very action required to attain the perspective of higher truth according to Milarepa—in other words: to recognize the non-duality that underlies all action.

 In this light, both Vibhishana and Kumbhakarna serve dharma.
 So do Heisenberg and the Scholls—each in their own way.
 The non-dual approach does not choose sides.
 It never judges morally but favors looking at the practical outcome.

-Both methods are not dependent on the master’s continued physical presence.
+Neither method is dependent on the master’s continued physical presence.
 They can be practiced after the master’s death, with the yidam serving as the ongoing spiritual focus.
 Many disciples remain connected to their departed teacher through Samaya and Yidam.
 Others may feel called to a new living master and choose to transfer their Samaya and adopt a new Yidam.
 In this way, the benefits of the disciple’s practice are preserved and evolve with their path.
-In contrast, breaking samaya in anger, even for noble reasons, often traps one in cycles of blame and accusation.
+In contrast, breaking Samaya in anger, even for noble reasons, often traps one in cycles of hatred, blame, and revenge.

 In the public arenas of today—particularly in social media—followers and ex-followers of all kinds of teachers and ideologies collide in passionate debates.
 Many of these disagreements are irreconcilable because the foundational assumptions differ entirely.
 When viewed through the lens of samaya and yidam, we can better understand the cause of the conflicts.